 If a scholar consistently neglects to complete homework or does not complete it to the best of his/her ability, it may result in the scholar not becoming proficient in the necessary skills to matriculate to the next grade level at the end of the school year.
-Natural consequences, such as homework reflection after school, may be required.
+Natural consequences, such as loss of free time or homework reflection after school, may be required.

-- Grades K4-2: Weekly Math and ELA Packet & Reading Log (15 minutes nightly) - Grades 3-8: Online Math Lessons (5 Zearn Lessons weekly) & Reading Log (20 minutes nightly)

-Grades 9-12: Assigned by Individual Teachers
+- Grades K4-2: Weekly Math and ELA Packet & Reading (15 minutes nightly) - Grades 3-8: Online Math & Kiddom Lessons (5 Zearn & 5 Kiddom Lessons weekly) & Reading (20 minutes nightly) - Grades 9-12: Assigned by Individual Teachers